Orthopoxvirus Vaccines

 In 2019, JYNNEOS, a replication-deficient live Vaccinia virus vaccine was licensed in the United States.
 On November 3, 2021, ACIP voted to recommend JYNNEOS preexposure prophylaxis as an alternative to ACAM2000 for certain persons at risk for exposure to orthopoxviruses (Rao et al, 2022).

-Monkeypox is a relatively rare viral zoonotic infection that is caused by the Monkeypox virus.
-Monkeypox virus belongs to the Orthopoxvirus genus which includes variola (causative agent of smallpox) and vaccinia viruses (the virus used in smallpox vaccine).
-Monkeypox symptoms are similar to smallpox symptoms, but are considered milder and rarely fatal (CDC, 2022b; Isaacs and Shenoy, 2022).
+Mpox, formerly known as monkeypox, is a relatively rare viral zoonotic infection that is caused by a virus.
+Mpox virus belongs to the Orthopoxvirus genus which includes variola (causative agent of smallpox) and vaccinia viruses (the virus used in smallpox vaccine).
+Mpox symptoms are similar to smallpox symptoms, but are considered milder and rarely fatal (CDC, 2022b; Isaacs and Shenoy, 2022).

-Monkeypox was discovered in the late 1950's when there were two outbreaks of a "pox-like disease" that occurred in colonies of monkeys kept for research.
+Monkeypox (now referred to as mpox) was discovered in the late 1950's when there were two outbreaks of a "pox-like disease" that occurred in colonies of monkeys kept for research.
 Per the Centers for Disease Control and Prevention (CDC), despite being named “monkeypox,” the source of the disease remains unknown.
 However, African rodents and non-human primates (like monkeys) might harbor the virus and infect people.
-The first human case of monkeypox was identified in 1970 in the Democratic Republic of the Congo.
+The first human case of mpox was identified in 1970 in the Democratic Republic of the Congo.
 Subsequent cases have historically been identified in several central and western African countries.
-Monkeypox cases are rare in nonendemic countries such as Europe and the United States.
-Prior to 2022, almost all monkeypox cases in people outside of Africa were linked to international travel to countries where the disease commonly occurs or through imported animals.
-However, in May 2022, an outbreak of monkeypox was reported in Europe, in which some cases were identified as nontravel-related.
+Mpox cases are rare in nonendemic countries such as Europe and the United States.
+Prior to 2022, almost all mpox cases in people outside of Africa were linked to international travel to countries where the disease commonly occurs or through imported animals.
+However, in May 2022, an outbreak of mpox was reported in Europe, in which some cases were identified as nontravel-related.
 The United States also reported their first case in May 2022.
 Cases related to this outbreak have continued to be reported in nonendemic countries worldwide, providing evidence of community spread.
-As of July 2022, thousands of confirmed monkeypox cases in dozens of countries have been reported.
+As of July 2022, thousands of confirmed mpox cases in dozens of countries have been reported.
 In July 2022, the World Health Organization (WHO) declared the outbreak a public health emergency of international concern (CDC, 2022b; Isaacs and Shenoy, 2022).

-Per the CDC, monkeypox spreads in different ways.
+Per the CDC, mpox spreads in different ways.
 The virus can spread from person-to-person through:

-It is also possible for people to get monkeypox from infected animals, either by being scratched or bitten by the animal or by preparing or eating meat or using products from an infected animal.
-Monkeypox can spread from the time symptoms start until the rash has fully healed and a fresh layer of skin has formed.
+It is also possible for people to get mpox from infected animals, either by being scratched or bitten by the animal or by preparing or eating meat or using products from an infected animal.
+Mpox can spread from the time symptoms start until the rash has fully healed and a fresh layer of skin has formed.
 The illness typically lasts 2 to 4 weeks.
-People who do not have monkeypox symptoms cannot spread the virus to others (CDC, 2022b).
+People who do not have mpox symptoms cannot spread the virus to others (CDC, 2022b).

-The diagnosis of monkeypox should be suspected in individuals who present with a rash or other symptoms that could be consistent with monkeypox and epidemiologic risk factors for infection (e.g., recent travel to Central or West Africa or other areas where large outbreaks of monkeypox have been reported; close or intimate in-person contact with individuals who have suspected or confirmed monkeypox or are part of a social network experiencing monkeypox activity).
+The diagnosis of mpox should be suspected in individuals who present with a rash or other symptoms that could be consistent with mpox and epidemiologic risk factors for infection (e.g., recent travel to Central or West Africa or other areas where large outbreaks of mpox have been reported; close or intimate in-person contact with individuals who have suspected or confirmed mpox or are part of a social network experiencing mpox activity).
 The diagnosis should also be suspected in patients who do not fall in groups previously described but present with genital ulcer disease or proctitis that does not respond to empiric treatment for typical sexually transmitted infections.
-Patients with monkeypox typically present with a systemic illness that includes fevers, chills, and myalgias, followed by a characteristic rash that appears similar to smallpox.
+Patients with mpox typically present with a systemic illness that includes fevers, chills, and myalgias, followed by a characteristic rash that appears similar to smallpox.
 The rash typically begins as macules and evolves to papules, vesicles, and then pustules.
 The lesions eventually crust over, and these crusts dry up and then fall off.
-However, during the outbreak of monkeypox disease in 2022, some patients have presented with genital, rectal, and/or oral lesions without the initial prodrome (Isaacs and Shenoy, 2022).
+However, during the outbreak of mpox disease in 2022, some patients have presented with genital, rectal, and/or oral lesions without the initial prodrome (Isaacs and Shenoy, 2022).

-The CDC provides case definitions for use in the 2022 monkeypox response.
-Suspect cases include new characteristic rash or meets one of the epidemiologic criteria and has a high clinical suspicion for monkeypox.
-Note, the characteristic rash associated with monkeypox lesions involve the following: deep-seated and well-circumscribed lesions, often with central umbilication; and lesion progression through specific sequential stages—macules, papules, vesicles, pustules, and scabs; this can sometimes be confused with other diseases that are more commonly encountered in clinical practice (e.g., secondary syphilis, herpes, and varicella zoster).
-Historically, sporadic accounts of patients co-infected with Monkeypox virus and other infectious agents (e.g., varicella zoster, syphilis) have been reported, so patients with a characteristic rash should be considered for testing, even if other tests are positive.
-Also note, clinical suspicion may exist if presentation is consistent with illnesses confused with monkeypox (e.g., secondary syphilis, herpes, and varicella zoster).
+The CDC provides case definitions for use in the 2022 mpox response.
+Suspect cases include new characteristic rash or meets one of the epidemiologic criteria and has a high clinical suspicion for mpox.
+Note, the characteristic rash associated with mpox lesions involve the following: deep-seated and well-circumscribed lesions, often with central umbilication; and lesion progression through specific sequential stages—macules, papules, vesicles, pustules, and scabs; this can sometimes be confused with other diseases that are more commonly encountered in clinical practice (e.g., secondary syphilis, herpes, and varicella zoster).
+Historically, sporadic accounts of patients co-infected with mpox virus and other infectious agents (e.g., varicella zoster, syphilis) have been reported, so patients with a characteristic rash should be considered for testing, even if other tests are positive.
+Also note, clinical suspicion may exist if presentation is consistent with illnesses confused with mpox (e.g., secondary syphilis, herpes, and varicella zoster).

 CDC's epidemiologic criteria (within 21 days of illness onset) include:

-• Reports having contact with a person or people with a similar appearing rash or who received a diagnosis of confirmed or probable monkeypox; or
+- Reports having contact with a person or people with a similar appearing rash or who received a diagnosis of confirmed or probable mpox; or

-• Had close or intimate in-person contact with individuals in a social network experiencing monkeypox activity, this includes men who have sex with men (MSM) who meet partners through an online website, digital application (“app”), or social event (e.g., a bar or party); or
+- Had close or intimate in-person contact with individuals in a social network experiencing mpox activity, this includes men who have sex with men (MSM) who meet partners through an online website, digital application (“app”), or social event (e.g., a bar or party); or

-• Traveled outside the US to a country with confirmed cases of monkeypox or where Monkeypox virus is endemic; or
+- Traveled outside the US to a country with confirmed cases of mpox or where mpox virus is endemic; or

-There are two vaccines that may be used to prevent Monkeypox virus infection: JYNNEOS and ACAM200.
+There are two vaccines that may be used to prevent mpox virus infection: JYNNEOS (Bavarian Nordic A/S) and ACAM2000 (Emergent Product Development Gaithersburg Inc.).

 JYNNEOS

-The JYNNEOS, also known as Imvamune or Imvanex) is FDA-approved for the prevention of smallpox and monkeypox disease in adults 18 years of age and older determined to be at high risk for smallpox or monkeypox infection.
+The JYNNEOS (Bavarian Nordic A/S), known internationally as Imvamune or Imvanex, is FDA-approved for the prevention of smallpox and mpox disease in adults 18 years of age and older determined to be at high risk for smallpox or mpox infection.
 JYNNEOS contains an attenuated, live Vaccinia virus, that does not replicate efficiently in human cells.
 It is administered as two (0.5 mL) subcutaneous injections 4 weeks apart.
 The immune response takes 14 days after the second dose for maximal development (Bavarian Nordic, 2021; CDC, 2022a).

 Per the label for JYNNEOS, immunocompromised persons, including those receiving immunosuppressive therapy, may have a diminished immune response.
 In addition, vaccination with JYNNEOS may not protect all recipients.
 Adverse reactions include the following: in smallpox vaccine-naïve healthy adults, the most common (greater than 10%) solicited injection site reactions were pain (84.9%), redness (60.8%), swelling (51.6%), induration (45.4%), and itching (43.1%); the most common solicited systemic adverse reactions were muscle pain (42.8%), headache (34.8%), fatigue (30.4%), nausea (17.3%) and chills (10.4%).
 In healthy adults previously vaccinated with a smallpox vaccine, the most common (greater than 10%) solicited injection site reactions were redness (80.9%), pain (79.5%), induration (70.4%), swelling (67.2%), and itching (32.0%); the most common solicited systemic adverse reactions were fatigue (33.5%), headache (27.6%), and muscle pain (21.5%).
 The frequencies of solicited local and systemic adverse reactions among adults with HIV-infection and adults with atopic dermatitis were generally similar to those observed in healthy adults (Bavarian Nordic, 2021).